The Difference Between Installment Loans and Revolving Lines of Credit

 Revolving lines of credit

 The most common type of revolving account is a credit card, but there are also personal lines of credit and home equity lines of credit that function the same way.
-Revolving lines of credit differ from installment loans because they give you access to a credit line that allows you to borrow up to that amount repeatedly on a monthly basis.
-How much you actually borrow month-to-month is up
+Revolving lines of credit differ from installment loans because they give you access to a credit line that lets you borrow up to that amount multiple times on a monthly basis.
+How much you borrow month-to-month is up to you.

 How much you owe and whether or not you pay interest depends on how much you borrow and whether you pay the full amount off each month.
 With a line of credit, you’ll have a monthly due date and a required minimum payment, just like you would with an installment loan.
 The difference is that you can use the credit line as needed, giving you some added flexibility.